 In response to the negative economic impact of COVID-19, the Government of Canada announced the CEWS program in April 2020.
-CEWS provides a wage subsidy on eligible remuneration to eligible employers based on certain criteria.
+CEWS provides a wage subsidy on eligible remuneration to eligible employers based on certain criteria from March 15, 2020 to October 23, 2021.

-During the year ended December 31, 2021, the Company assessed its eligibility related to CEWS and determined it has qualified for this subsidy from the January 1, 2021 through to October 23, 2021.
-It has accordingly applied for and received \$243,539 for the period ended October 23, 2021 (2020 - \$309,704 for the period ended November 21, 2020 and recorded a receivable of \$17,698 for the period November 22, 2020 to December 31, 2020) (Note 4 of financial statements).
-This subsidy has been recorded as a reduction to the eligible remuneration expense incurred by the Company during this period.
-Government assistance related to an expense has been recognized as a reduction of related expense for which the grant is intended to compensate.
-The CEWS has been discontinued as of October 23, 2021.
+During the three months ended March 31, 2022, no subsidy was applied for as the program was discontinued on October 23, 2021.
+During the three months ended March 31, 2021, the Company applied for and received \$17,452 for the period ended February 13, 2021, and applied for additional periods ended April 10, 2021 and recorded a receivable of \$14,818 for the period February 14, 2021 through to March 31, 2021, for a total of \$32,270 (Note 18).
+This subsidy was recorded as a reduction to the eligible remuneration expense incurred by the Company during this period.
+Government assistance related to an expense was recognized as a reduction of related expense for which the grant is intended to compensate.